-Projected Goals for FY 2020 - 2022:

-Enter performance goal.
+Projected Goals for FY 2020 - 2022: Enter performance goal.

-The goal set for CY2019 will be to conduct at least 1650 CMV stops without an inspection being performed.
-We are dedicated to continued funding of the program in FFY2020, FY2021 and FY2022 and have established a goal of at least maintaining or increasing participation by the barracks.
+The goal set for CY2019 was to conduct at least 1650 CMV stops without an inspection being performed.
+Even before the Pandemic, we fell short of our goal for CY2019.
+Five barracks worked a total of 771 hours, conducted 1115 stops and issued 1230 tickets and warnings at least maintaining or increasing participation by the barracks.
 While increased participation would help us to meet/exceed our goal of at least 1650 CMV traffic violation stops by non-MCSAP certified road patrol troopers across the state, it has been challenging to maintain our efforts as competing sources of overtime have become available to troopers across the state.
 This initiative will be worked as an overtime assignment at various hours throughout the day and on various days of the week.
-The 13 barracks in various geographical areas across Maryland have been funded to allow for statewide enforcement of commercial vehicles.
+In CY2020, with support of 10 barracks partially due to the Pandemic, they worked a total of 725 hours, conducted 1483 stops and issued 1590 tickets and warnings.
+Even with some goals not met, it is important to maintain these non-MCSAP officers in various geographical areas across Maryland that might not be otherwise monitored for commercial vehicle safety..
 Continued monitoring by CVED staff, local commanders and MCD staff will assure continued success of this program.
 Our efforts to include more enforcement personnel in the program will also enhance the program into the future.
 It is anticipated that over 1000 work hours will be directed at CMV traffic enforcement without an inspection through this program in CY2019 with similar performance in CY2020 and CY2021.
-For FY2021, the State makes the following updates to the multi-year eCVSP: For CY2019, 1777 CMV related stops were conducted by non-certified troopers.
-We met/exceeded our anticipated goal set for the 1st year of our multi-year eCVSP (CY2019, FY2020).
-Given the current impact of COVID-19 on police enforcement, it is expected that we will fall short of our 2nd year goal also (CY2020, FY2021).
-We will be revising our goals for years two and three to 1200 stops in CY2020 (FY2021) and 1300 stops in CY2021 (FY2022) as we expect the impact of COVID-19 to continue into CY2021.
-One of our unique on-going initiatives that identifies traffic violations but does not include an actual traffic stop or an inspection was first worked in 2015 and uses a covert tractor trailer driven by a trooper with a "spotter" in the passenger seat.
-The spotter identifies CMV drivers who are violating traffic laws such as aggressive driving violations and using hand held devices (texting, talking).
-Identifying information is obtained on the CMV and a warning/informational letter is sent to the company detailing the noted violations (if roving crews are in the area, a traffic stop can be made and an inspection will be conducted).
-These letters have led to companies taking follow-up action with employees and incorporating changes in the safety plans.
-It is estimated that nearly 3,000 violation letters have been sent through mid-CY2020 (363 letters have been generated to date in CY2020).
-While we fell short of our goal of sending 500 letters in CY2019 (FY2020) due to the tractor trailer being sidelined with mechanical problems during the latter half of the year, we are maintaining a goal of identifying violators and sending over 500 similar notices during the last two year of our multi-year eCVSP: CY2020 (FY2021) and CY2021 (FY2022).
-We intend to continue to fund and highlight the initiative for the last two years of our multi-year eCVSP.
+For FY2022, the State makes the following updates to the multi-year eCVSP: For CY2019 and CY2020 we did not meet our goals for stops conducted by non-certified troopers.
+Given the current impact of COVID-19 on police enforcement, it is expected that we will fall short of our 3nd year goal as well.
+We will be revising our goals for the third year to 1200 stops in CY2021 as we expect the impact of COVID-19 to continue into CY2021.